jp64k/rookie/README.md

 - Added a dialog asking whether to delete game files after installation when enabling sideloading from the left navigation toggle

 ## Device Handling & Connectivity
-- Fixed initialization behavior when no device is connected so the app starts in a predictable, stable state even without a headset attached
-- Refined "download-only" logic to preserve downloaded files until installation has completed successfully
-- Added automatic device detection to trigger a full UI/data refresh when a device is connected, disconnected or changes state
 - Fixed several startup issues that could cause false connection error messages
 - Resolved zombie ADB instances preventing proper startup and reliable connections
+- Fixed initialization behavior when no device is connected so the app continues in a predictable "download-only mode" state without a headset attached
+- Refined "download-only mode" logic to preserve downloaded files until installation has completed successfully
+- Added automatic device detection to trigger a full UI/data refresh once a device is connected

 ## Local Blacklist
 - Added local blacklist support allowing users to permanently suppress donation prompts for specific apps